ojack/dotfub/README.md

     - interwoven/intertwingled

 ### squish
-The action of squishing a fubble or sob creates a compressed archive
+A compressed archive of fubbles or mobs.

 ### squirmish
-Error that results from mobbing fubbles
+An error that results from mobbing fubbles.

-### fubbleverse
-ecostystem of fubbles, fubble mobs, agitations

-### fubhole
+#### fubhole
 ??? mysterious and unpredictable

+#### fubbleverse
+The ecostystem of fubbles, fubble mobs, agitations

+#### fubbleware
+Software that services fubbles, ex. the Fubble Inspector

-### fubblecore
+#### fubblecore
-a subgenera of internet art informed by and facilitated by fubbles and the dot fub file format!
+A subgenera of Internet art informed by and facilitated by fubbles and the dot fub file format!

 ## dot fub File Specification